soldair/node-mocktimers/README.md

 # node-mocktimers

-mock timers and timeouts for timing dependent node projects
+mock timers and timeouts so you can test timer dependent modules without waiting and realistically.

 ```